masharp/map-the-night-fcc/README.md

   * Optimized for mobile

  ### Mar.
 18 - Mar.
 19, 2017
-  * Updated styling of result cards
+  * Updated styling of result cards for uniformity